jurgen178/Enigma/README.md

 ## 📚 Historical Context

 The Enigma machine was a series of electro-mechanical rotor cipher machines developed and used in the early-to-mid 20th century to protect commercial, diplomatic, and military communication.
-The German military made extensive use of Enigma during World War II, and the breaking of Enigma codes was a significant factor in the Allied victory.
+The German military made extensive use of Enigma during World War II.

 ## 📄 License